livewires/website/pages/index.md

 We do most of our technical activites in the school's classrooms and sleep in the dorms.
 There are usually about 5 or 6 young people in each dorm.
 Larger activities are held in the school hall or the dining hall, where we also enjoy the delicious meals.

 The site is easily accessible by car, or if public transport is preferred we can collect from Salisbury train or coach stations.
-Arrival time is from 4:30PM, but if you arrive early there's plenty to see in the city centre.
+Arrival time is late afternoon, but if you arrive early there's plenty to see in the city centre.

 # Meet the team